John Beardsley (colonel)

-John Beardsley was an American colonel who commanded the 9th New York Cavalry Regiment during the American Civil War and also commanded the Cavalry Brigade of the I Corps of the Army of Virginia before resigning after a series of controversies during his military career.
+John Beardsley (1816-1906) was an American colonel who commanded the 9th New York Cavalry Regiment during the American Civil War and also commanded the Cavalry Brigade of the I Corps of the Army of Virginia before resigning after a series of controversies during his military career.

 Biography

 Early life

 John was born on October 12, 1816, at Fairfield, New York as the son of Levi Beardsley and Nancy Nichols.
-Beardsley then enrolled in the United States Military Academy on 1837 before graduating 17th in the class of 1841.
+Beardsley then enrolled in the United States Military Academy in 1837 before graduating in the class of 1841.

 After graduation, Beardsley served in the 8th Infantry Regiment and served in the Second Seminole War before also serving in the Mexican–American War.
 During the Mexican–American War, Beardsley would initially participate at the Battle of Palo Alto and the Battle of Resaca de la Palma and was promoted to first lieutenant on June 18.
 He would later participate at the Siege of Veracruz and the Battle of Cerro Gordo, Beardsley then fought in the battles of Churubusco and the Battle of Molino del Rey, fighting alongside James Longstreet but he was severely wounded during the latter but was brevetted to captain for his service during the battle.
 Despite still remaining in service, it took a year for Beardsley to recover from his wounds and wouldn't return to active service until 1849 but due to visual impairments and his wounds, he resigned on December 31, 1853.
 Beardsley then moved to Athens, New York and was a farmer there with his wife, Mary Eliza Coffin who he had married on July 7, 1841.